-Dante’s magnum opus is the “Divine Comedy” is a poetic masterpiece which employed the use of a special three-line scheme specifically coined by him.
+Dante’s magnum opus is the “Divine Comedy” which is a poetic masterpiece that employed the use of a special three-line scheme specifically coined by him.

 Although he held faith to be critically essential for access to divine truth, Ockham devised many theorems and principles which would aid in the form and method of contemporary philosophical debates.

 He is considered the pioneer of nominalism and one of the most important methodological principles that he coined came to be known as the Occam’s razor.